ArcaneNibble/KinglerPAR/notes.md

 * Brief research on numerical stability (can we just use integers/fixed?)

 Features for minimum viable product:
-* Quadratic programming core engine, HWPL only
+* Quadratic programming core engine, HPWL only
 * CLB packing
 * Detail placement
 * Final assignment